DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 # Buffered IO

-IO often requiers a lot of interaction with some sort of "external device", which might be really inefficient.
+IO often requires a lot of interaction with some sort of "external device", which might be really inefficient.
 As such, buffering is commonly used to help reduce the overhead.
 To capture this pattern, besides the `BufRead` trait, the module also provides three wrapper structs.

 ## BufReader